FredrikM97/mealplan-card/README.md

 ## Installation

 1. Click the **Add to HACS** button above, or manually add this repository as a custom repository in HACS (category: Lovelace).
-2. Find "Cleverio PF100 Feeder Card" in HACS under Frontend and install it.
+2. Find "Mealplan Card" in HACS under Frontend and install it.
-3. Search for Cleverio Pet Feeder in the card selector view.
+3. Search for Mealplan Pet Feeder in the card selector view.

 ## Configuration